chunyicy/fullstack-food-delivery-app/README.md

 # fullstack-food-ordering-app

-### I developed a food ordering app using Java Spring Boot framework for the backend and React JavaScript library for the frontend.
+### Developed a food ordering app using Java Spring Boot framework for the backend and React JavaScript library for the frontend.

 <br/>